Skip to content

 Can I get life insurance if I’ve had skin cancer?

-Yes.
-Many applicants are approved.
-Offers depend on cancer type (basal cell, squamous cell, melanoma), stage/grade, treatment success, and time since last treatment.
+Yes, many applicants are approved.
+Your outcome depends on the diagnosis type (basal cell, squamous cell, or melanoma), the pathology details, treatment success, time since treatment, and the quality of follow-up documentation.

 Do insurers treat melanoma differently from basal or squamous cell?

 Yes.
-Basal and squamous cell cancers are usually viewed as lower risk when fully excised.
-Melanoma receives closer scrutiny based on Breslow thickness, ulceration, mitotic rate, and any lymph node involvement.
+Basal cell and squamous cell cancers are generally viewed as lower risk once fully excised with clear margins.
+Melanoma is underwritten more conservatively and evaluated based on pathology details and recurrence risk.

 How long should I wait after treatment to apply?

-It varies.
+It depends on the diagnosis and pathology.
 Non-melanoma skin cancers may be insurable soon after clear margins.
-Melanoma often requires a disease-free period that depends on stage; longer disease-free intervals generally improve offers.
+Melanoma often requires a carrier-specific disease-free period, and longer stability generally improves pricing and carrier options.

 What medical details will the insurer ask for?